microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalPolicy.md

 odata.type             : #microsoft.graph.policy
 ```

-This command gets the policy for the specified service principal in Microsoft Entra ID.
+This command retrieves the policy for a specified service principal in Microsoft Entra ID.

 ## Parameters